mbrownnycnyc/cka/cka.md

 ### Kubernetes Networking Fundamentals
 * every pod deployed gets assigned a unique IP addr.
-* pods on a node can communicate with all pods on all nodes with NAT
+* pods on a node can communicate with all pods on all nodes in a cluster without NAT.
-* agents on a node (kubelet, etc) can communicate with all pods on that node
+* agents on a node (kubelet, etc) can communicate with all pods on that node.

 #### k8s network design